jacobgawel/mobile-web-cw2/README.md

 5. Run `npm run dev` in the `frontend` directory
 6. Open `http://localhost:3000` in your browser

+### Docker Compose
+The `docker-compose.yml` file contains the following services:
+- `gevsdb` - The PostgreSQL database
+- `gevs-api` - The .NET API
+- `gevs-identity` - Identity Server

+The docker compose should run all of these services and link them together.

 ## How to use
+### User
 1. Register an account
 2. Login
 3. Vote on an election
 4. View the results of an election (once the admin has closed the election)
+### Admin
+1. The admin account is created when the database is created.
+2. Login with the admin account
+3. Open an election
+4. View the results of an election
+5. Close an election
+6. Restart an election - this will delete all votes and reset the election results

 ## API Endpoints